Become an OBGYN: Education Requirements and Career Information

 Step 1: Complete an Undergraduate Degree Program

-Prospective OBGYNs must pursue a 4-year undergraduate degree such as a Bachelor of Science in Human Biology.
+Prospective OBGYNs must pursue a four-year undergraduate degree such as a Bachelor of Science in Human Biology.
 Students may consider taking courses in biology, chemistry and anatomy, which provide a foundation of education for medical school and human health.
 Most programs that offer science degrees also include laboratory courses, which allow students to become familiarized with lab equipment and procedures.

 Step 2: Pass the Medical College Admissions Test (MCAT)